SecurityInnovation/PGPy/docs/source/progress.rst

         - Get,       False, Retrieve keys from key server, single fingerprint fetch (section 3.1.2.1.
 The "get" operation)
         - Post,      False, Send keys to key server (section 4.
 Submitting Keys To A Keyserver)

+.. progress:: OpenPGP Web Key Service (WKS)
+    :text: LocatesOpenPGP keys by mail address using a Web service and the HTTPS protocol.
+Protocol specified in an in-progress RFC draft by Werner Koch, `draft-koch-openpgp-webkey-service`_

+    :WKS:
+        - Discovery, False, Fetches keys matching a UID from the server, using DNS and SRV lookups (section 3.1.
+Key Discovery)
+        - Update,    False, Update keys on the WKS (section 4.
+Web Key Directory Update Protocol)

 .. progress:: EdDSA for OpenPGP
     :text: Use of Ed25519 with ECDSA and ECDH in OpenPGP is currently specified in an in-progress RFC draft by Werner Koch, `draft-koch-eddsa-for-openpgp`_.